 (b) Sheltered English Immersion.

-1. Notwithstanding 603 CMR 7.15(9)(a), starting on July 1, 2016, no core academic teacher shall be assigned to provide sheltered English instruction to an English language learner unless such teacher either holds an SEI Teacher Endorsement, or will earn an SEI Teacher Endorsement within one year from the date of the assignment.
+1. Notwithstanding 603 CMR 7.15(9)(a), starting on July 1, 2016, no core academic teacher shall be assigned to provide sheltered English instruction to an English learner unless such teacher either holds an SEI Teacher Endorsement, or will earn an SEI Teacher Endorsement within one year from the date of the assignment.

-2.
+2. Notwithstanding 603 CMR 7.15(9)(a), starting on July 1, 2020, no career vocational technical teacher shall be assigned to provide sheltered English instruction to an English learner unless such teacher either holds an SEI Teacher Endorsement, or will earn an SEI Teacher Endorsement within one year from the date of the assignment.

-Notwithstanding 603 CMR 7.15(9)(a), starting on July 1, 2016, no principal, assistant principal, or supervisor/director shall supervise or evaluate a core academic teacher who provides sheltered English instruction to an English language learner unless such principal, assistant principal, or supervisor/director either holds an SEI Teacher or SEI Administrator Endorsement, or will earn such endorsement within one year of the commencement of such supervision or evaluation.3.
+3. Notwithstanding 603 CMR 7.15(9)(a), starting on July 1, 2016, no principal, assistant principal, or supervisor/director shall supervise or evaluate a core academic teacher who provides sheltered English instruction to an English learner unless such principal, assistant principal, or supervisor/director either holds an SEI Teacher or SEI Administrator Endorsement, or will earn such endorsement within one year of the commencement of such supervision or evaluation.

+4. Notwithstanding 603 CMR 7.15(9)(a), starting on July 1, 2020, no principal, assistant principal, or supervisor/director shall supervise or evaluate a career vocational technical teacher who provides sheltered English instruction to an English learner unless such principal, assistant principal, or supervisor/director either holds an SEI Teacher or SEI Administrator Endorsement, or will earn such endorsement within one year of the commencement of such supervision or evaluation.

-Notwithstanding 603 CMR 7.04, 603 CMR 7.05, 603 CMR 7.09 and 603 CMR 7.15 (5), any core academic teacher, principal, assistant principal, or supervisor/director supervising or evaluating a core academic teacher, who fails to obtain an SEI endorsement within the time period designated for his or her cohort established pursuant to 603 CMR 14.07(2), will not be eligible to advance or renew his or her license until such educator obtains the SEI endorsement.
+5. Notwithstanding 603 CMR 7.04, 603 CMR 7.05, 603 CMR 7.09 and 603 CMR 7.15 (5), any core academic teacher, principal, assistant principal, or supervisor/director supervising or evaluating a core academic teacher, who fails to obtain an SEI endorsement within the time period designated for his or her cohort established pursuant to 603 CMR 14.07(2), will not be eligible to advance or renew his or her license until such educator obtains the SEI endorsement.
 Provided however, in accordance with 603 CMR 14.07(2), upon a showing of hardship, the Department may grant an educator an extension of time beyond the date designated for his or her cohort to earn an SEI endorsement.

+6. Notwithstanding 603 CMR 7.04, 603 CMR 7.05, 603 CMR 7.09 and 603 CMR 7.15(5), any career vocational technical teacher, principal, assistant principal, or supervisor/director who supervises or evaluates a career vocational technical teacher who provides sheltered English instruction to an English learner and who fails to obtain an SEI endorsement by the date specified in 603 CMR 14.08(2), will not be eligible to advance or renew his or her license until such individual obtains the SEI endorsement.
+Provided however, in accordance with 603 CMR 14.08(2), upon a showing of hardship, the Department may grant an educator an extension of time beyond the date specified in 603 CMR 14.08(2).